Clermont, Florida: Geography

+The city of Clermont is located at 28°32′58″N 81°44′53″W.

 According to the United States Census Bureau, the city has a total area of 11.5 sqmi, of which 10.5 sqmi is land and 1.0 sqmi (8.54%) is water.

 The Clermont area lies on the northern part of the Lake Wales Ridge.
 There are rolling hills atypical of the Florida peninsula.
-Nearby are the Clermont Chain of lakes and Lake Apopka.
+Nearby are the Clermont chain of lakes and Lake Apopka.

 Climate

-According to the Köppen climate classification, Clermont has a humid subtropical climate (Cfa).
+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the City of Clermont has a humid subtropical climate zone (Cfa).

 Demographics

-As of the census of 2010, there were 28,742 people living in the city in 11,216 households.
-The population density in 2000 was 812/mi2 (314/km).
-There were 12,730 housing units.
-In 2000 the average density of Clermont 380/mi2 (147/km).
-The racial makeup of the city was 78.5% White, 11.2% African American, 0.42% Native American, 4.4% Asian, 5.37% from other races, and 3.83% from two or more races.
-Hispanic or Latino of any race were 22.1% of the population.